Scotland's Climate Week 2021: "Young people want to see politicians taking action"

 Drastic changes in climate and temperature are the effects of climate change.
 This is because greenhouse gases trap heat in the earth’s atmosphere making the world hotter, impacting on ecosystems and livelihoods across the planet.
 This is one example of the damaging effects the climate crisis has on our world.

 Lots of Scottish young people want so see action taken now against climate change in Scotland.
-A good example of this is the Climate Hot Seat event that took place in April (you can read the report I wrote about the event for Children in Scotland magazine at the link here), led by Youthlink Scotland, the Fridays for Future youth climate strikes, and young people campaigning against the opening of the Cambo oil field in the North Sea.
+A good example of this is the Climate Hot Seat event that took place in April (click here to read the report I wrote about the event), led by Youthlink Scotland, the Fridays for Future youth climate strikes, and young people campaigning against the opening of the Cambo oil field in the North Sea.

 Within Children In Scotland’s YP advisory group, Changing our World, one of our Hot Topics has been Climate Change.
 A hot topic is an issue or subject we research and discuss, then work out how this topic could affect or is affecting Scotland’s children.
 Climate change is definitely suited to this category, we know this because climate change is a danger to Scotland’s environment and nature.
 Lots of Scottish children, if action is not taken, will never be able to experience our beautiful nature and wildlife because of the detrimental effects of climate change.